arturo-ramirez-civ/Book-Inventory/README.md

 Create a application logic that creates a book inventory catalog that can be modified by the user.

-Book.java - Cretaes the book object
+Book.java - Creates the book object

 Inventory.java - Create an arraylist to store book objects and performs add, remove, find, and display functions.